mistakia/nano-community/docs/getting-started-devs/integrations.md

 The `/.well-known/nano-currency.json` endpoint MUST NOT return any HTTP redirects.

 Clients MUST ignore any HTTP redirects given by the `/.well-known/nano-currency.json` endpoint.

+#### Re-assignment of Nano identifiers

+Nano identifier services SHOULD ONLY allow re-assignment of currently or previously registered identifiers to the current or original owner, even in the case of an expired registration.

+For example, a Nano identifier service MAY allow the original owner of an expired registered identifier to re-register the identifier to the original or a new Nano public address by requiring authentication with the originally assigned address or an alternative authentication method.

+This restriction ensures that a new user cannot claim an expired identifier and receive payments that were intended for the original owner.

 ### Client Use of Nano Identifiers